ASTYPALEA TRAVEL GUIDE: DISCOVER THE BUTTERFLY OF THE AEGEAN

 BEACHES

-Astypalea, with its rugged terrain, boasts numerous coves and several beautiful beaches.
-The crystal-clear waters and the azure sea will mesmerize you.
-Most beaches offer ample shade from large welcoming tamarisk trees, while organized beaches provide sunbeds and small shops for essentials.
-During the summer months, tourist boats offer daily excursions from Pera Gialos and Maltezana to the secluded beaches of Vatses, Kaminakia, and Agios Ioannis, to the nearby islets of Koutsomytis and Kounoupa, and to the impressive Red Rock.
+Astypalea, with its rugged terrain, boasts an array of stunning beaches and secluded coves, perfect for beach lovers and adventure seekers alike.
+The island’s crystal-clear waters and mesmerizing azure sea invite you to swim, sunbathe, and explore.
+Most beaches are lined with welcoming tamarisk trees offering ample shade, while organized beaches feature sunbeds and small shops for your convenience.
+During the summer months, daily tourist boat excursions depart from Pera Gialos and Maltezana, taking visitors to nearby islets such as Koutsomytis, Kounoupa, and the impressive Red Rock.

 PLACES TO VISIT